Do Undocumented Immigrants Pay Taxes?

 Do ITINs Offer the Same Benefits as SSNs?

 ITINs let undocumented immigrants have employment-related taxes withdrawn from their paychecks, but comes with almost no other benefits.
-Getting an ITIN doesn't create any form of lawful immigration status, nor make them more employable, since it's no proof of status.
+Getting an ITIN doesn't create any form of lawful immigration status, nor make undocumented persons more employable.

-Unlike with a valid SSN, ITIN holders cannot eventually collect on their contributions by drawing on Social Security or Medicare benefits.
+Unlike people who have a valid SSN, ITIN holders have little hope of ever collecting on their contributions by drawing on Social Security or Medicare benefits.
 The exception would be if they were eventually able to obtain lawful U.S. immigration status and thereby become eligible for Social Security and Medicare.
 In such a case, what they paid in via ITIN could be transferred into their earnings record and account.
 But such cases are relatively rare, given the limitations on realistic ways to obtain a U.S. green card for people who aren't rich, famous, or highly skilled or connected.

 Are Undocumented Immigrants Required to File U.S. Income Taxes?

 Nearly anyone earning income in the United States above a minimal level is required to file annual (or in some cases, quarterly) personal income tax returns on Form 1040 with the IRS.
-Although undocumented immigrants might be able to get away with not filing, many file tax returns regardless.
-And those who don't file lose out on the possibility of refunds, if they had tax withheld from a paycheck.
+Although undocumented immigrants might be able to get away with not filing, many of them do file tax returns regardless.
+And those who don't file lose out on the possibility of refunds, if they had tax withheld from their paychecks.

 Why Would Undocumented Immigrants Choose to File Income Tax Returns?